 If you’re going to a place where food or water contamination is common, think about preparing ahead of time.
 To avoid travelers’ tummy, begin taking Travelan during your first meal abroad.
 It naturally supports your gut’s immune defenses.

 Let’s talk about your carry-on of choice now that we’ve covered everything that goes in it.
 It all comes down to personal preference, destination, and whether you prefer a hard or soft-sided exterior.
 For me, I knew I’d be traveling internationally for work, so I needed something with space for my laptop, a hard top to make it more sturdy and durable, and good wheels to get through train stations and the occasional cobblestone street.
-I went with the Away carry on, but here are a few top-rated alternatives to consider.
+After lots of contemplation (and I mean a lot), I created my perfect carry-on collection with the Away Bigger Carry-On, Dagne Dover Duffle, and Tumi Backpack, but here are a few top-rated alternatives to consider.